Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 ### 3.4.
 The Storage System

 * **Storage Manager:** A component responsible for the physical reading and writing of data to either the in-memory cache or the persistent HDF5 file, given a specific Provenance Hash.
-* **Content-Addressable Storage:** The HDF5 backend acts as a key-value store.
+* **Provenance-Based Caching:** The HDF5 backend acts as a key-value store.
 Data is stored in a flat `/data/` group, where each entry's name is its unique Provenance Hash.
 This prevents data conflicts and enables version-aware caching.
 * **Provenance Hash:** A unique fingerprint derived from three sources:
     1. The hash of the component function's M-file.
     2. The Provenance Hashes of all direct inputs (enabling cascading invalidation).